-A well thought out conservation based Land Management Plan submitted as part of a planning application will help to provide comprehensive information to the Planning Authority.
-A good management plan can help equine owners whilst also meeting not only Policy SD24, but other policies in the Local Plan, helping gain permission.
+A well thought out conservation-based land management plan submitted as part of a planning application will help to provide comprehensive information to the Planning Authority.
+A good management plan can help equine owners plan and budget for short and long term management goals and meet not only Policy SD24, but also other policies in the Local Plan.
+Altogether helping to achieve a positive outcome.
 For advice on any aspect of land management in relation to equestrian development, submit a pre-application request or contact your local SDNP Ranger.
-Land management plans could follow this basic structure set out in TABLE 3.
+Land management plans could follow the basic structure set out in TABLE 3.